Frequently Asked Questions (FAQs)

 The Gaston College Libraries serve all programs, faculty, and students at different levels of scholarship.
 Gaston College librarians instruct users on how to access, retrieve, evaluate, use and enjoy information sources in the creation of new knowledge.
 Library instruction aims to be responsive to the cultural, technological and curricular changes of information, and to provide skills that increase the comfort level of the library user.
 Gaston College Libraries offers instruction service in the classroom, or in the campus library.
 This instruction incorporates information literacy standards that are subject-specific and/or a general introduction geared to college-level research.

-Computer workstations are located in each of the Libraries: Morris Library on the Dallas Campus and the Jonas Library on the Lincoln Campus.
+Computer workstations are located in each of the Libraries: Morris Library on the Dallas Campus; Kimbrell Campus Library on the Belmont Campus; and the Jonas Library on the Lincoln Campus.
 Computer users must abide by the College’s Electronic Resources Acceptable Use Policy.
 Internet access is provided; moreover, wireless Internet is available to students throughout the Libraries.
 NCLIVE and other Web-based resources are available to students at www.gaston.edu/library as well.
 Library cards are issued at the circulation desks of each library.
 Distance education resources are available through the Libraries’ homepage as well as Blackboard.

 Library services include the following: checkout and renewal of materials, reference and research assistance, Internet access, interlibrary loan service, use of study and viewing areas, and remote access services.
 The distance learning classroom is located on the second floor of the Morris Library on the Dallas Campus.
 The Morris Library Training Lab is onsite in Room 120, which also houses the library’s 3D printer and One Button Studio.

-The Gaston College Library on the Lincoln Campus has services comparable to those available on the Dallas Campus.
-Please consult the website at www.gaston.edu/library for operating hours at the Morris Library and the Jonas Library.
+All Gaston College Libraries have services comparable to those available on the Dallas Campus.
+Please consult the website at www.gaston.edu/library for operating hours at the Morris Library, Kimbrell Campus Library, and the Jonas Library.